tymyrddin/blue/source/docs/stormforge/waters.md

 **Outcome:** A visual map that highlights blind spots, friction points, and opportunities for intervention.
 Helps teams see the full “sea” they’re navigating.

-**Tip:** Encourage creativity — icons, emojis, or metaphors help people express abstract pressures.
+**Tip:** Encourage creativity: icons, emojis, or metaphors help people express abstract pressures.

 ## Crossing the river